verlok/blog-11ty/content/blog/jake-archibald-in-the-loop-jsconf-asia-talk-transposed/index.md

 ## Meet the event loop

 <figure>
-	{% image "01 - the event loop and the task detour on the left.png", "The event loop and the task detour on the left", [648, 1296], "648px", true %}
+	{% image "01 - the event loop and the task detour on the left.png", "The event loop and the task detour on the left", [648, 1296], "648px" %}
 	<figcaption>This is how Jake depicted the event loop.
 It's a circle, the execution goes round and round, until a task is queued in the "task detour" on the left.</figcaption>
 </figure>